mletkin/numerobis/README.md

 ```
 Add the annotation `@WithBuilder`to each class for which you want to create a builder.
 Builder code is generated in the `generate-sources` phase of the maven build.

+## Configuration
+Two settings may be customized through Maven configuration